 For a greener Christmas, switch plastic or disposable ornaments for natural or recycled ones.
 Make it a fun event and get the whole family or house involved in making a wreath out of used wrapping paper or with a bunch of fragrant plants like eucalyptus or spruce.
 And why not gather a few greens and pine cones to use them as table decorations?

 See the light:make an alternative Xmas tree shutterstock/Maglara

 Giving your time is a generous gesture that can make someone else’s Christmas more memorable.
 In the UK, more than 10,000 people volunteer at shelters run by three well-known charities, but they’re not the only ones you can contribute to.
 Smaller organisations in your neighbourhood or local area may also need help.
 And, as well as those less fortunate on the receiving end of care, the benefits of volunteering extend to the person helping out, too.

-You still have a few weeks left on the run up to Christmas to plan this year’s celebration, so why not start planning for a greener, more sustainable and more ethical Christmas this time?
+You still have a few weeks left on the run up to Christmas to plan this year’s celebration, so why not start planning for a greener, more sustainable and more ethical Christmas in 2021?
 Small changes in habits can go a long way and bring more meaning to the festive season.
 Whatever you decide, make sure you enjoy yourselves! •

 Main image: shutterstock/Arina P Habich

 Are you a happiness.com member?
 Sign up for free now to:Family activities | Board Games | Volunteering